 In the spring of 2019, after receiving requests for Bedtime in a Box from around the country, we began operations in Denver.
 This allowed us to have a second hub for distributions, as well as put down roots and develop partnerships within the early childhood community in Colorado.

-Demand for our program has continued to grow and we are on track to deliver our 4,500th Box by June 2019.
+Demand for our program has continued to grow and as of the end of the 2018-2019 school year, we delivered our 4,500th Box.
 That’s $675,000 worth of resources, including 22,500 books and 49,500 additional bedtime materials.
 We plan to nearly double the number of families served in 2020 to support even more families in the future.